 1. Import the VHD image in Hyper-V manager by choosing the option "New Virtual Machine".

 2. Specify a name for the Awingu virtual machine

 - 3. Assign memory to the Awingu virtual machine: - 4.
-Specify RAM and CPU settings for your VM:
+Specify RAM and CPU settings for your VM.
+See Sizing & Scaling Requirements to determine the hardware requirements.